hyferg/haskellonomy/README.md

 ## What can't this do yet

 Further extensions could be ...
+- Add curvature to the equation
+- Link up associated vector bundles with reps of the left action
 - Make it run on hairy balls.
 That is to say base manifolds that don't admit a global section of the tangent bundle
-- Add curvature to the equation
-- Link up generic associated bundles with right group action
-- Link up associated vector bundles with reps of the right action

 ## How to add a new base manifold or fiber type